The campus comprises eight buildings in and around the pedestrianised St. Georges Street, in the centre of Norwich.

 The workshops include:

-Individual studio space is provided for all full-time students in the Faculties of Art and Design, while students in the Faculty of Media have extensive access to digital media workstations.
+Individual studio space is provided for all full-time students of art and design, while media have extensive access to digital media workstations.

 The University has invested significantly in hardware and software that is professionally relevant and suitable for its diverse range of academic opportunities.
 IT resources can be accessed in the workshops, library, computer-teaching rooms, seminar rooms, and at numerous terminals available throughout the campus.
 A centrally located Student IT Helpdesk provides advice and support for using IT resources, including email.